knebiolo/mast/README.md

 ```

 # False Positive Removal
 Radio telemetry receivers record four types of detections based upon their binary nature; true positives, true negatives, false positives and false negatives (Beeman and Perry, 2012).
 True positives and true negatives are valid data points that indicate the presence or absence of a tagged fish.
-A false positive is a detection of a fishís presence when it is not there, while a false negative is a non-detection of a fish that is there.
+A false positive is a detection of a fish‚Äôs presence when it is not there, while a false negative is a non-detection of a fish that is there.
 False negatives arise from a variety of causes including insufficient detection areas, collisions between transmitters, interference from ambient noise, or weak signals (Beeman & Perry, 2012).
-Inclusion of false negatives may negatively bias statistics as there is no way to know if a fishís absence from a receiver was because it truly wasnít there or if it was not recaptured by the receiver.
+Inclusion of false negatives may negatively bias statistics as there is no way to know if a fish‚Äôs absence from a receiver was because it truly wasn‚Äôt there or if it was not recaptured by the receiver.
 While the probability of false negatives can be quantified from sample data as the probability of detection, quantifying the rate of false positives (type I error) is more problematic (Beeman & Perry, 2012).
-Inclusion of false positives in a dataset can bias study results in two ways: they can favor survivability through a project by including fish that werenít there or increase measures of delay when a fish has already passed.
+Inclusion of false positives in a dataset can bias study results in two ways: they can favor survivability through a project by including fish that weren‚Äôt there or increase measures of delay when a fish has already passed.
 There are no statistical approaches that can reduce bias associated with false positives, therefore they must be identified and removed *a priori*.
-ABTAS identifies and removes false positive detections with a NaÔve Bayes classifier and removes recaptures resulting from overlapping detections zones with an algorithm inspired by nested Russian dolls.
+ABTAS identifies and removes false positive detections with a Na√Øve Bayes classifier and removes recaptures resulting from overlapping detections zones with an algorithm inspired by nested Russian dolls.

+Specifically, Bayes Rule calculates the posterior probability, or the probability of a hypothesis occurring given some information about its present state, and is written with P(Œ∏_i |x_j); where Œ∏_i is the hypothesis (true or false positive) and x_j is observed data.
+Formally, Bayes Rule is expressed as: